neptune-ai/docs/docs/learn-about-neptune/ui.rst

     :depth: 1
     :backlinks: top

-Supported browsers
+Supported Browsers
 ------------------

 Neptune supports Chrome and Firefox, on all major operating systems.

-Log in to the app
+Log in to the App
 -----------------
 1. In a web browser, navigate to ``ui.neptune.ai`` or, in the case of an on-prem deployment, to your Neptune instance address.
-2. Click **Login** in the upper right corner.
+2. In the window that appears, click **Login** in the upper right corner.

+3. In the Sign-in dialog that appears, either:

+   - Click the Facebook, Google, or GitHub icon and sign in.

+   - Type in your user name and password, then click **Sign in**.

    .. image:: /_static/images/core-concepts/login.png
       :target: /_static/images/core-concepts/login.png
       :alt: Login screen
       :width: 350

-3. Either:

-   - Click the Facebook, Google, or GitHub icon.

-   - Type in your user name and password, then click **Sign in**.

 Experiments View
 ----------------